 How Bad Credit Can Affect Your Kids’ Future

-And as unfair as that is, things get even less fair, because your credit won’t just affect you.
+And as unfair as that is, things get even less fair from there.
+That’s because your credit won’t just affect you.
 It can also affect your kids.
-But instead of taking this as a negative, try and take this expert advice as a warning and a motivation to rise to the challenge of improving your credit and building a better future for you and your children.

-You probably know that a lower credit score means higher interest rates.
-And that can affect your children.
+You probably know that a lower credit score means higher interest rates, and those higher rates can eat away at your finances, leaving you less money to invest in your children.

 If you have bad credit, you probably find yourself worrying about it somewhat frequently.
 Sadly, children can catch some of that worry.

-Marc Johnston-Roche, cofounder of Annuities HQ (@AnnuitiesHQ), echoed the concerns about education, in addition to bringing up financial anxiety: “Growing up in an environment of constant financial worry can cause your children to ‘inherit’ those same concerns and carry them into their adulthood.
+“Growing up in an environment of constant financial worry can cause your children to ‘inherit’ those same concerns and carry them into their adulthood.”